Apple, Android or Windows – what's right for you?

 What is an operating system?

 An operating system, or OS, is a piece of software that’s preloaded onto your tablet.
-It manages your tablet’s software and hardware.
+It manages both the software and hardware.

 Should I buy into an ecosystem?